-Second, to again support the equitable distribution of the funding transferred in this decision, we direct the SGIP PAs to cap the Non-Residential Equity Budget incentives awarded to any individual applicant entity to \$5 million per entity.
-SGIP incentives are already capped at \$5 million per project.18 We adopt this cap on incentives to one entity for multiple projects in the Non-Residential Equity Budget to ensure that the funds transferred to the PAs' Non-Residential Equity budgets are distributed broadly and equitably among applicants seeking to participate in the SGIP program.
-"Individual applicant entity" shall be defined for these purposes as: (1) an entire school district; (2) an entire public or private utility; (3) an entire city or county, including all city departments but excluding the local school district; (4) other similar entities.
+Second, to again support the equitable distribution of the funding transferred in this decision, we direct each SGIP PA to individually cap the Non-Residential Equity Budget incentives it awards to any individual applicant entity to \$5 million per entity for applications that are subject to the lottery.
+This means that any applications that have already been allocated funding prior to this decision shall not be used to calculate the \$5 million per entity cap.
+SGIP incentives are already capped at \$5 million per project.
+We adopt this cap on incentives to one entity for multiple projects in each PA's Non-Residential Equity